ajoneal/aviation-incident-project/README.md

 Returning focus to the problem statement that guides the analysis, the featured EDA works to present and study a variety of statistical perspectives.
 The primary objective is to identify key trends/influences within the data that will serve both the predictive model and a meaningful solution.

+During our EDA, we completed natural language processing on the probable cause, factual narrative, and the analysis narrative parts of each incidents.
+We found even more errors in the data collection with 'x0d' (which is an escape character) showing up a lot in the data.
+It was also very apparent that all incidents had on or a combination of human error, machine failure, or meteorological conditions that caused the accident.
+However, when we narrowed it down to the incidents where there was a death or injury, we began to see more human error leading to the cause of the incident.

 ---

 ### Preprocessing and Modeling